 Pension plans are designed to collect contributions from active workers, invest that money to produce a return, and use those combined contributions and investment returns to pay promised benefits.
 This design means that when a pension plan is working as it should, the fund will hold assets equal to the estimated value of the benefits it has promised to pay.
-When it does not work as it should, it creates unfunded pension liabilities.
+When it does not work as it should, it creates unfunded pension liabilities, or pension debt.

 Unlike Social Security, which uses money from today’s workers to pay today’s retirees and does not invest assets, pension funds should receive money today that can be invested to achieve the total needed to pay retirement benefits in the future.

 When the value of assets fall below the value of benefits promised, then a pension fund has “unfunded liabilities.”

 - The liability is the promise to pay benefits; it is a formal financial term that indicates both a moral and legal obligation to pay a promised retirement benefit.
 The pension plan and the government that created the pension plan is obligated to pay the benefits it has promised, thus those promises are liabilities.

 - And when a pension fund has a shortfall in assets, there is an unfunded liability.

 For example, if a pension fund has promised $1 billion in benefits to current retirees and working teachers, for instance, it should have $1 billion in assets.
 If that pension fund only has $900 million in assets, it has $100 million shortfall.
 This is kind of like the pension funding formula becoming imbalanced.
 Below are some real examples of unfunded liability levels for state pension funds.